com-pas/contributing/CONTRIBUTING.md

 By contributing to the CoMPAS project, you accept and agree to the following terms and conditions for your present and future contributions submitted to CoMPAS.

-All contributions to this project are licensed under the license stipulated at the corresponding repository.
-Except where otherwise explicitely stipulated, CoMPAS is an open source project licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0/).
+All contributions to this project are licensed under the license stipulated at the corresponding sub-repository.
+Except where otherwise explicitely indicated, CoMPAS is an open source project licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0/).

 The project requires the use of the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
 The DCO is a legally binding statement that asserts that you are you have the right to submit your contribution and to license it under the project's applicable license.